cdeccio/cougarnet/README.md

 return to the terminal on which you ran the `cougarnet` command, and enter `Ctrl`+`c`.

-Congratulations!
-You have just completed a simple Cougarnet excercise!

 ## Three Hosts, Connected by a Switch